 A non-AP HE STA shall determine the number of eligible RA-RUs in a contiguous set by adding the value carried in the Number Of RA-RU subfields plus one for the User Info field corresponding to an eligible RA-RU.

-(#16596)A non-AP HE STA may consider (#16451) (#16584) a subset of the User Info fields in a Trigger frame that carries more than one User Info field allocating RA-RUs.
+(#16596)A non-AP HE STA may consider as eligible RA-RUs, a subset of or all of the RA-RUs indicated by(#16451) (#16584) a subset of the User Info fields in a Trigger frame that carries more than one User Info field allocating RA-RUs.
 In this case, the number of eligible RA-RUs for that non-AP STA shall be the total number of eligible RA-RUs indicated by the selected subset of User Info fields.

-(#16451) (#16584)
+A non-AP HE STA shall consider as not eligible RA-RUs, any RA-RU for which any of the following conditions is met:

+the STA determines that the PER of a transmission within the RU and meeting the Trigger frame specifications for the transmission would exceed 50% assuming no other STA uses the same RU

+the STA is unable to meet the Target RSSI requirement specified for the RU

+the combination of UL Length, UL BW, GI And LTF Type, RU Allocation, UL FEC Coding Type, UL MCS, UL DCM and UL Target RSSI of the RU is not sufficient to contain the number of octets of the pending frame at the STA (#16451) (#16584)

-NOTE—A STA that considers only(#16451) (#16584) a subset of User Info fields, can randomly select User Info fields from the available set of User Info fields allocating RA-RUs so that the UORA contention is not concentrated at the RA-RU set indicated by the first User Info field.
+NOTE—A STA that determines eligible RA-RUs from(#16451) (#16584) a subset of User Info fields can include randomly selected User Info fields from the available set of User Info fields allocating RA-RUs (which do not violate any of the selection requirements for eligible RA-RUs) so that the UORA contention is not concentrated at the RA-RU set indicated by the first User Info field.

 27.5.5.3 Transmission procedure for UORA